(click on a topic heading to skip to that section)

 Journey time to Bardia is about 13 hours in both cases.

 Both buses stop during the night for food and toilet breaks.
-They usually arrive between 4am-5am.
+They usually arrive between 4am-5am (so it helps to have someone waiting for you).
 Please see below important details about arriving in Ambassa.

 (link to top)